National Assembly of Vietnam: Since 1976

-This was the first election following the reunification of the North and South and the voters selected 492 members, of which 243 represented the South and 249 the North.
-In this term, the National Assembly adopted the name "the Socialist Republic of Vietnam" (Cộng hoà xã hội chủ nghĩa Việt Nam) for the re-unified country, merged corresponding organizations between the Government of North Vietnam and South Vietnam, and renamed Saigon as Ho Chi Minh City.
+Following a consultative conference between North and South Vietnam for their reunification in November 1975, a general parliament election took place on April 25 of the following year.
+The voters selected 492 members, of which 243 represented the South and 249 the North.
+In this term, the National Assembly adopted the name "the Socialist Republic of Vietnam" (Cộng hoà xã hội chủ nghĩa Việt Nam) for the re-unified country on 2 July 1976, merged corresponding organizations between the Government of North Vietnam and South Vietnam, and renamed Saigon as Ho Chi Minh City.
 It also approved the new Constitution in 1980.

+The "sixth" numbering indicates that it is the constitutional continuation of the National Assembly of the Democratic Republic of Vietnam in the North.